TylerAlsop/Sprint-Challenge--Advanced-CSS/README.md

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

-    First the 'font-size: 62.5%' adjusts the default font-size from approx 16px to 10px. "rem" can then be used to reference to the approx 10px default font-size later on.
-Whatever value is chosen for the rem is essentially multiplied by 10px to acheive the desired font size.
+    First the 'font-size: 62.5%' adjusts the default font-size from approx. 16px to 10px. "rem" can then be used to reference to the approx. 10px default font-size later on.
+Whatever value is chosen for the rem is essentially multiplied by 10px to achieve the desired font size.
 Referencing the font-size in the 'html' tag is useful so that styling within nested elements do not compound upon one another.

 4. How would you describe preprocessing to someone new to CSS?

+    Preprocessing is basically using added on software to your coding so that you can use a sort of short-hand version of css, which saves precious time.
+The short-hand coding is done in a different file than the index.css file and the software takes your short-hand version and copies it into your index.css file using the long-hand version that your index.css file recognizes.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?